lformaggia/Pacs_BGLgeom_Ilaria_Mattia/libBGLgeom/README.md

 #### Configuration variables

-Along with this project you are provided with a Makefile.inc in this folder.
+Along with this project you are provided with a Makefile.inc in the **parent** folder.
 Before doing anything, edit it and change:
 - `PROJECT_FOLDER` with the path where this folder resides in your system
 - `INSTALL_PATH`   with the path you want to install the library to